-Climate Change and Flood Hazards
+Extreme weather event Change and Flood Hazards

-Climate change impacts are already being felt throughout the State of California, including the disaster-impacted counties.
+Extreme weather event change impacts are already being felt throughout the State of California, including the disaster-impacted counties.
 Impacts are reflected in the reduction of precipitation in some regions and an increase in severity and frequency of flooding in other regions.
-Change in snowfall or rainfall patterns can also contribute to a severe increase in flooding events.
-Climate change impacts the variability, intensity, frequency, and seasonal patterns of California's primary hazards.
-For example, larger and more frequent wildfires brought on by climate change reduce the ability of a landscape to retain rainfall, which often leads to flooding and mudflows.
-Every region in California experiences climate impacts but population vulnerability, scale, and severity vary statewide.
+Changes in snowfall or rainfall patterns can also contribute to a severe increase in flooding events.
+Extreme weather event change impacts the variability, intensity, frequency, and seasonal patterns of California's primary hazards.
+For example, larger and more frequent wildfires brought on by extreme weather event change reduce the ability of a landscape to retain rainfall, which often leads to flooding and mudflows.
+Every region in California experiences extreme weather event impacts but population vulnerability, scale, and severity vary statewide.